 The pressure pumping industry provides hydraulic fracturing and other well stimulation services to exploration and production companies.
 Over the last two decades, the pressure pumping market has evolved from an industry dominated by three major players to an industry where smaller, independent operators have made significant strides with technological advances.
-As many shale plays are in tight, high pressure reservoirs, drilling these plays requires an increasing number of fracturing stages and more pounds of proppant per fracturing stage.
+As many shale plays are tight, high pressure reservoirs, drilling these plays requires an increasing number of fracturing stages and more pounds of proppant per fracturing stage.
 Additionally, many operators have utilized pad drilling techniques, which is the practice of drilling multiple wellbores from a single surface location.
 Given the increase in well completion activity from the trough in 2016, the demand for pressure pumping services had increased.
 Spears & Associates estimates the hydraulic fracturing market grew from approximately US\$15 billion in 2016 to US\$35 billion in 2018.
-The hydraulic fracturing market contracted by 15% to US\$29 billion due to lower completion activity, especially in the second half of 2019, as E&P operators maintained capital discipline.
+Since then, the hydraulic fracturing market has contracted by 64% to US\$12 billion in 2020 due to lower completion activity, in part due to E&P operators reduced capital budgets in 2019 and 2020, as a response to the commodity price environment.

-Coiled tubing remains the preferred completion tool for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
-According to Spears & Associates, revenue growth in the North American coiled tubing market increased from US\$7.8 billion in 2012 to a peak of US\$9.1 billion in 2014.
-However, in 2015 and 2016 the coiled tubing market fell by roughly 38% each year to trough at an estimated US\$3.5 billion in 2016.
-Activity levels recovered in subsequent years and Spears & Associates reports that the coiled tubing market grew to a market size of US\$5.5 billion in 2019, essentially flat with 2018.
+Coiled tubing remains the preferred method for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
+According to Spears & Associates, revenue growth in the North American coiled tubing market increased from US\$4.8 billion in 2010 to a peak of US\$9.1 billion in 2014.
+However, the coiled tubing market in 2015 and 2016 decreased by approximately 38% each year to an estimated US\$3.5 billion in 2016.
+Activity levels recovered in subsequent years but the coiled tubing market declined roughly 40% to US\$3.1 billion in 2020.

 Cementing is a principal component of pressure pumping services and remains a critical step in the overall well completion process.
 Between 2010 and 2014, the cementing market grew from US\$6.2 billion to a peak of US\$12.4 billion.
 The U.S. land market exhibited strong growth over this period as horizontal wells continued to be drilled at greater lateral lengths.
 However, the main factor influencing demand for cementing services is the amount of new well construction.
 With drilling activity falling in 2015 and 2016, the cementing market fell by 32% and 34%, respectively.
-Demand for cementing services grew 34% and 20% in 2017 and in 2018, respectively.
-In 2019, the market grew slightly to US\$9.2 billion, an increase of 2% over 2018.
+The recovery of completion activity in 2017 and 2018 drove a recovery in the cementing market.
+In 2019, the market fell slightly by 3% before decreasing by an additional 29% in 2020 to US\$6.2 billion.

-Looking ahead, the Energy Information Administration forecasts that WTI crude prices will average US\$56 per barrel in 2020 and US\$62 per barrel in 2021.
-Average WTI prices are expected to decline slightly from 2019 levels as U.S. production growth is expected to offset OPEC reductions and outpace demand growth.
-Henry Hub natural gas spot prices are expected to average US\$2.21 per MMBtu in 2020 and US\$2.53 per MMBtu in 2021.
-The EIA expects strong natural gas supply growth in the U.S. to put downward pressure on prices in 2020.
+Looking ahead, the EIA forecasts that WTI crude prices will average US\$57.24 and \$54.75 per barrel in 2021 and 2022, respectively.
+Average WTI prices are expected to increase from 2020 levels as price stabilization occurs after the negative impact resulting from the oil supply war and COVID-19 restrictions.
+Henry Hub natural gas spot prices are expected to average US\$3.14 per MMBtu in 2021 and further increase to US\$3.16 per MMBtu in 2022.
+The EIA expects U.S. natural gas supply production to be flat compared to 2020 but colder-than-normal temperatures in February, combined with continued LNG export growth are expected to push annual average prices moderately higher in 2021.